RKrafty/LSPCA/README.md

 <img src="./LSPCA_images/HC_pc2.jpeg" width="600px"/>

 ## FEP

+The dataframe `FEP` provide in the package contains 64 chanell EEG recording of a First Epesode Psychotic subject collected as part of an NIH funded study (R01MH113827)).
+Data wwere collected while the participant sat in a chair and relaxed with their eyes open.
+The data are sampled at 4 Hz for one minutes.

 You can use the following code to reproduce the bottom panels of Figure 5 of the main manuscript.